zitadel/zitadel/guides/quickstart.md

 You can switch to `ng serve` for better development experience.

 ```
+$ # Change directory to the root directory
+$ cd ..

 $ # Generate the grpc web stubs
 $ docker build -f build/console/Dockerfile . -t zitadel:gen-fe --target npm-copy -o .